rlemaigre/vue3-promise-dialog/README.md

 ### Dialogs the usual way

-If you need to use a dialog in a parent component, you do it by altering its script and template, something along those lines :
+If you need to use a dialog in a parent component, you usually do it by altering its script and template, something along those lines :

 ```html